Summary

 (For a more complete example, see the Yosemite trip template)

-III. blast the invites
+IV. blast the invites

 Once your buy-in crew is sorted, the next step is to get your attendees on board.